MuchAdoNet/muchadonet.github.io/docs/data-mapping.md

     .QueryAsync<(Widget Widget, long NameLength)>();
 ```

-If the tuple has two or more multi-field types, all but the last must be terminated by a `null` data record value whose field name is `null`, which is easily accomplished by using `null` in the `select` statement.
+If the tuple has two or more multi-field types, all but the last must be terminated by a null data record value whose field name is `null` (case-insensitive), which is easily accomplished by using `null` or `NULL` in the `select` statement.

 ```csharp
 var lineage = await connector